yashgurav/yashgurav/README.md

 - 🥅 2021 Goals: Master React and contribute to Open Source projects.

-- ⚡ Fun fact: I love to play football and travel new places.
+- ⚡ Fun fact: I love to play football and travel to new places.

 ### Languages and Tools: